mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Played a little bit of variables today.

-**Thoughts**: After tackling functions for a few days, I'm now trying to understand how does variables works.
+**Thoughts**: After tackling functions for a few days, I'm now trying to understand how does the variables works.
 Outside of storing user data, I want to know where else should I use these variables.
 This is going to be my next focus point of coding.

 Projects?
 No - no yet.
 Maybe next month.

+### Day 13: June 23, 2019

+**Today's Progress**: Start practicing if statements.

+**Thoughts**: Feeling tired today and made no progress in my calculator again.
+At least, I have a rough idea on where to look for solutions, so I'll take a rest.